-The below Data Processing Addendum (DPA) constitutes an integral part of customer Master Subscription Agreement and is hereby incorporated to it by reference, unless a customer has signed a separate written data processing agreement with Syncron.
+The below Data Processing Addendum (DPA) constitutes an integral part of customer Master Subscription Agreement and is hereby incorporated to it by reference, unless a customer has signed a separate written data processing agreement with Syncron or Mize.

 Notably, the DPA includes the list of authorized subprocessors and EU Standard Contractual Clauses.

 Although the DPA is incorporated to your Master Subscription Agreement and valid without the necessity to put your written signatures in the body of the DPA, your company may require signing a written DPA for evidence or internal compliance purposes.
 To support our Customers’ needs, Syncron and Mize provide a pre-signed version of the DPA.
 If you intend to execute it for the above reasons, please (i) download a pre-signed copy of the DPA here, (ii) countersign it where instructed, and (iii) send back a countersigned copy to Syncron by using the contact form here.

 In case of any questions, please use the contact form here.